owen-melville/bsubpc-oled-data/README.md

 <h2>Folder Breakdown:</h2>

 - <b> Raw OLED Data: </b> Raw data collected from the OLEDs during characterization.
-This includes optoelectronic data as a function of Voltage and full spectra has a function of wavelength.
+This includes optoelectronic data as a function of Voltage.

 - <b> IC6 Evaporation Logs: </b> Raw data collected during the deposition of the OLEDs from the IC6 which controls the deposition of the thin films.